Jake Scheiner: Hiroshima Toyo Carp

 On November 16, 2023, Scheiner signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
 He played in 12 games for the Carp in 2024, slashing .133/.161/.267 with one home run and five RBI before injuring his injured his left wrist on July 31.
 On September 20, 2024, the Carp canceled Scheiner's contract.

 On June 7, 2025, Scheiner announced his retirement from professional baseball via an Instagram post.

+Coaching career

+On January 29, 2026, Scheiner was announced as the hitting coach for the Fredericksburg Nationals, the Single-A affiliate of the Washington Nationals.